Blue wall (United States): 2020: Resurgence

-2024: Second breach of the blue wall
+2024: Second breach

-During the 2024 United States presidential election, Republican candidate Donald Trump was able to regain the White House, largely due to the reclaiming of the battleground states of Wisconsin, Pennsylvania, and Michigan.
+During the 2024 United States presidential election, Republican former president Donald Trump was able to regain the White House, largely due to the reclaiming of the battleground states in the Rust Belt: Wisconsin, Pennsylvania, and Michigan.
 He would also win the popular vote for the first time due to a significant collapse of Democratic turnout.
 The attempted assassination of Donald Trump in Pennsylvania invigorated turnout upwards of 150 thousand votes in that state, and as such Wisconsin was hence the most Democratic of the trio, where both candidates made gains.
 Trump's margin of victory in those states was less than two percent, very close to the national margin, but the victories added 44 electoral votes to his total.
-Trump's performance in the Blue Wall was more profound, as he won Pennsylvania with an outright majority, was 0.41% away from a majority in Wisconsin and 0.28% away in Michigan.
+Trump's performance in the Blue Wall was more profound, as he won Pennsylvania with an outright majority, was 0.41% away from a majority in Wisconsin, and 0.28% away in Michigan.
 Moreover, his performance helped flip 3 House seats in the Rust Belt, as well as flip a Senate seat in Pennsylvania.

 In general, the improved Republican turnout coinciding with a severe drop in Democratic turnout presented a nationally weak performance for the Democratic ticket, where over 90% of counties nationwide swung towards the Republican party.
-Most of the turnout drop was in Democrat stronghold states, partially due to the perception of being "safely Democratic", resulting in performances such as New Jersey being in striking range of 5%, and San Francisco, California voting more than 15% for Donald Trump in the 2024 election, the highest share for a Republican presidential candidate in San Francisco in 20 years.
+Most of the turnout drop was in Democratic stronghold states, partially due to the perception of those states being "safely Democratic", resulting in performances such as New Jersey being in striking range of 5%, and San Francisco, California voting more than 15% for Trump in the 2024 election, the highest share for a Republican presidential candidate in San Francisco in 20 years.

 In 2025, Obama campaign strategist David Schale noted that the lost election was a precursor to two larger problems for Democratic presidential campaigns: population growth and demographic shifts are eroding the efficacy of the wall, and a complacency in campaigning have left Democrats unable to expand beyond the blue wall.
 The blue wall's "big three" of Illinois, California and New York lost Congressional seats in 2020 and are likely to lose more in 2030, transferring their electoral votes to places like Texas and Florida, both of which had a pronounced red shift in the most recent election.
 Moreover, New York and New Jersey saw the largest rightward shifts in the nation, with Illinois and California shifting somewhat significantly as well.
 This means that, even if the Rust Belt states return to Democratic hands, the addition of Virginia, New Hampshire and Colorado may not be sufficient to win the presidency.
-While the swing state targets of Ohio and Florida have been replaced with North Carolina, Georgia and Arizona in a roughly even electoral count, a failure to make permanent inroads over the last few decades is a weakness of the Democratic Party while the Republican Party has appeared to have made stronger continual gains.
+While the swing state targets of Ohio and Florida have been replaced with North Carolina, Georgia and Arizona in a roughly even electoral count, a failure to make permanent inroads over the last few decades has been considered a weakness of the Democratic Party, while the Republican Party has appeared to have made stronger continual gains.